Nyeinchanaung/legalexi/README.md

 # Overview

 This project presents an **automated legal document generation system**, specifically designed to create **Non-Disclosure Agreements (NDAs)** using cutting-edge **Natural Language Processing (NLP)** and deep learning techniques.

 The system integrates:
 - **spaCy-based Named Entity Recognition (NER)** for extracting key legal entities,
 - **Legal-BERT** for legal intent detection, and
-- a **Qwen-7B model fine-tuned via LoRA** on the ContractNLI dataset for clause-level legal reasoning.
+- a **Qwen1.5-0.5B-Chat model fine-tuned via LoRA** on the Legal-Clause-Instructions dataset for clause-level legal reasoning.

-Generated clauses are dynamically populated into a Jinja2-based NDA template, producing **fully customized and legally compliant documents**.
+Generated clauses are dynamically populated into a Jinja2-based NDA template, producing **fully customized and legally coherent contracts** based on user-provided natural language prompts.

 ### Key Contributions

-- A hybrid pipeline that combines **rule-based extraction** and **model-driven reasoning** for legal clause generation
+- A hybrid pipeline that combines **rule-based extraction** and **model-driven reasoning** for accurate legal clause generation
-- Fine-tuning of **Qwen-7B** using **Low-Rank Adaptation (LoRA)** to improve clause-level classification performance
+- Fine-tuning of **Qwen1.5-0.5B-Chat** using **Low-Rank Adaptation (LoRA)** to enhance clause generation performance
-- Full-stack **Flask web interface** to support real-time, end-to-end document generation and interaction
+- Comprehensive evaluation demonstrating that **Qwen1.5-0.5B-Chat outperforms GPT-2**, achieving a **BERTScore (F1) of 85.81%** compared to GPT-2’s 76.08%, validating its superior legal text generation capabilities
-- High semantic accuracy demonstrated with **BERTScore (F1: 80.05%)**, reflecting the quality and legal coherence of the generated contracts
+- Full-stack **Flask web application** providing a real-time, interactive interface for end-to-end legal document creation

-This project showcases how legal document automation can reduce time and cost, improve accessibility, and ensure clarity and compliance—all through the power of NLP.
+#### This project demonstrates how advanced AI models can automate legal document drafting, reducing time and cost, improving accessibility, and ensuring precision and compliance in contract generation.
 ---
 # Related Works